zmiddle/zmiddle/README.md

-<h2>Hi, I'm Zach!
+<h1>Hi, I'm Zach! ✋</h1>

-<a href="https://www.linkedin.com/in/zach-middleton/">Information Security Professional</a>, capture the flag addict, passionate about information security, and computer science!
+<h2><a href="https://www.linkedin.com/in/zach-middleton/">Information Security Professional</a>, capture the flag addict, passionate about information security, and computer science!
 </h2>